rtmigo/vien_py/README.md

   <summary>Ready-made solutions did not help.</summary><br/>

-- [pipenv](https://pipenv.pypa.io/) kind of solved the problem, but brought new challenges unrelated to virtualenvs
+- [pipenv](https://pipenv.pypa.io/) kind of solved the problem, but brought new challenges unrelated to virtual environments
 - [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) is a package whose name is easier to copy-paste than to type

 </details>